-Values are the foundation of an organization’s culture.
-Where Great Purpose addresses why we work, values guide how we work.
-This guidance will be intentional, or it will be unintentional, because every organization has values.
+There are 4 fundamental questions that every leader must be able to answer if they want to be clear on where there organization is going.
+Where Great Purpose addresses why we work, and DNA and Mission address what we will accomplish and who we are, values guide how we work.
+This guidance can be intentional, or it can be unintentional, because every organization has values.
 The question is: “Will we choose the values that will guide us, or will we allow ourselves to be pushed around by the riptides of opportunity and crisis?”

 Identify and Define Your Values

 The enterprise that says – “We don’t waste our time on things like values.
 We’ve got a business to run!” – is, in reality, showing their underlying values.
 Examine the pattern of decisions and you’ll know what their “values statement” would say.